.

 That’s why the Psalmist declared in Psalm 91:7: “A thousand may fall at your side, ten thousand at your right hand, but it will not come near you.”

 God doesn’t need a “show of force” to accomplish His purposes.
-What He needs is a Spirit-filled, Word-filled, faith-filled Christian and nothing is impossible.
-In fact, it’s inappropriate to seek the world before we seek God when we need supernatural assistance.
+What He needs is a Spirit-filled, Word-filled, faith-filled Christian, and nothing will be impossible.
+In fact, it’s inappropriate to seek for the world’s help before seeking God’s supernatural assistance.
 Notice Isaiah 31:1: “Woe to those who go down to Egypt for help, who rely on horses, who trust in the multitude of their chariots and in the great strength of their horsemen, but do not look to the Holy One of Israel, or seek help from the LORD.”

 Conclusion